frypatch/The-Price-of-Remembering/book/CHAPTER_04.md

 I told myself it might not work.
 The wire could snap from tension before evening came.
 The resonance might be too weak to project clearly into the room.
 Hemme might not have the conversation I needed, or might have it somewhere else entirely.
 The Masters might not gather in the lounge tonight.
 Or the wrong Masters might be there.

-But I had three days to trap him.
+But I only had three days to trap him.

 And this was already day two.